Bryter Layter: Reception

-Mojo called the album "certainly the most polished of his catalogue".
+Retrospectively, Mojo called the album "certainly the most polished of his catalogue".
 Alternative Press called it "[one] of the most beautiful and melancholy albums ever recorded".

-In his 2016 book Never a Dull Moment: 1971 – The Year That Rock Exploded, David Hepworth described the song "At the Chime of a City Clock" as "the perfect soundtrack for the dispensing of a cup of tea in a polystyrene cup, marrying sound and image in a way that made me unsure whether I was watching a commercial or actually in a commercial".
+In his 2016 book Never a Dull Moment: 1971 – The Year That Rock Exploded, David Hepworth described "At the Chime of a City Clock" as "the perfect soundtrack for the dispensing of a cup of tea in a polystyrene cup, marrying sound and image in a way that made me unsure whether I was watching a commercial or actually in a commercial".